Zero Waste & Circular Economy

 From 2002 onwards, campaigning was for a time in the hands of local community campaign groups, linked by the Zero Waste Alliance UK and Zero Waste Chartists, with further Parliamentary lobbies and conferences ably and energetically organised by Paula Whitney of Essex Friends of the Earth.
 Latterly Friends of the Earth (England & Wales) became deeply involved in the campaign against waste incineration, commissioning a series of authoritative studies on the impact of various waste treatment methods, and helping to establish an independent community network organisation: UK Without Incineration Network (www.ukwin.org.uk).
 In Scotland, the Circular Economy concept is embedded in government policy and its implementation has in large part been delegated to an independent non-profit organisation: Zero Waste Scotland.
 On the matter of incineration the views of the Scottish government and Zero Waste Scotland do not always coincide.

 Greenpeace UK has continued to be supportive, hosting meetings of the Zero Waste Alliance UK and UKWIN at its London office.
 Internationally, Greenpeace helped to create GAIA – the Global Alliance for Incineration Alternatives (www.no-burn.org) headquartered in the Phillippines, and in France created CNIID – recently rebranded Zero Waste France.
 GAIA has set up a European arm and office in Brussels called Zero Waste Europe.
-In turn Zero Waste Europe has established a branch office in Manchester which will help to revitalise the Zero Waste Alliance UK.
+UKWIN is one of the European member organisations.
+Zero Waste Alliance UK is set to be replaced in 2019 by a new charity: the Circularity Foundation.

 Campaigning against waste incineration and promoting Zero Waste solutions are two sides of the same coin.
 Incinerators cost many millions of Pounds or Euros to build and depend on steady large deliveries of “waste” to survive, stifling efforts to recycle more.
 Communities and government officers need demonstrable Zero Waste solutions to have the confidence not to fall back on the worst option: incineration.